Indonesia–Switzerland relations

-Indonesia and Switzerland established diplomatic relations in 1952.
-In 2010, the heads of state of the two countries agreed to launch negotiations on a Comprehensive Economic Partnership Agreement (CEPA).
+Indonesia and Switzerland established diplomatic relations in 1951.
+In 2010, the heads of state of the two nations agreed to launch negotiations on a Comprehensive Economic Partnership Agreement (CEPA).
 Switzerland has named Indonesia as one of seven priority countries for economic development cooperation.

 Indonesia has an embassy in Bern, while Switzerland has an embassy in Jakarta, also accredited for East Timor and ASEAN.

 History

-Historical links between Switzerland and Indonesia began in the 17th century as numbers of Swiss nationals began to migrate and settle in Dutch East Indies.
-In 1863, a Switzerland consulate was established in Batavia (today Jakarta), followed by a second Swiss consulate in Medan.
+Historical links between Switzerland and Indonesia began in the 17th century as numbers of Swiss nationals began to migrate and settle in the Dutch East Indies.
+In 1863, a Swiss consulate was established in Batavia (today Jakarta), followed by a second Swiss consulate in Medan.

-After the Indonesian National Revolution, Switzerland promptly recognised the nascent Indonesian republic in 1949.
-Bilateral relations between Republic of Indonesia and Switzerland were officially established in 1952, marked with establishment of the Swiss embassy in Jakarta.
-Switzerland is among the countries that provided aid during the aftermath of the 2004 Boxing Day tsunami that devastated Banda Aceh, the May 2006 Yogyakarta earthquake, and the September 2009 Sumatra earthquakes.
-Today, the relations between the two countries have expanded in scope from economy, trade and investments, to tourism, education and culture.
+After the Indonesian National Revolution, Switzerland promptly recognized the nascent Indonesian republic in 1949.
+Bilateral relations between both nations were officially established on 2 November 1951, marked with establishment of the Swiss embassy in Jakarta.
+Switzerland is among the countries that provided aid during the aftermath of the 2004 Indian Ocean tsunami And Earthquake that devastated Banda Aceh, the May 2006 Yogyakarta earthquake, and the September 2009 Sumatra earthquakes.
+Today, the relations between the two nations have expanded in scope from economy, trade and investments, to tourism, education and culture.